-A temperature-pressure relief valve is a valve which is located somewhere near the top of our water heater.
-The valve has a lever which can be lifted up or down and a discharge pipe which runs from the valve straight down to the bottom of the water heater.
-The main purpose of the temperature-pressure relief valve is to release water, and in turn lower the pressure inside the tank, in the event that the temperature or pressure gets too high in the water heater.
-Without a temperature-pressure relief valve, the water heater would run the risk of exploding if the temperature or pressure got higher than the tank was designed to handle.
+A temperature & pressure relief valve is generally located at a place closer to the top of the water heaters present in our homes.
+These valves have a lever that can be lifted up or down along with a discharge pipe that is running from the valve straight down to the water heater’s bottom.
+The primary use of the temperature-pressure relief valve is for releasing water and ultimately lowering the tank’s internal pressure, in cases when the pressure or temperature gets very high inside the water heater.
+In the absence of a temperature-pressure relief valve, the water heater would be running the risk of exploding if the pressure or temperature gets higher than the tank was originally intended to handle.

-Temperature and pressure relief valves protect equipment from excess pressure and catastrophic failure.
-They work as the last line of defense.
-These valves are used in residential water heaters and are conventionally designed to relieve pressure at 150 psi and temperature at 210 degrees F. ASME, ANSI and CSA (AGA) approved relief valves protect the water heater from excess pressures and temperatures by discharging water.
+These Plumbing Brass valves can be used to protect the equipment from any type of catastrophic failure and excess pressure.
+They are known as the last line of defense.
+In residential water heaters, these valves are used and are designed traditionally for relieving pressure at 150 psi and temperature at around 210 degrees F. These relief valves are ANSI, ASME and CSA (AGA) approved for protecting the water heater from getting damaged due to excessive temperatures and pressure by the discharged water.

-When water is heated, it expands.
-In a 40-gallon water heater, water being heated to its thermostat setting will end up expanding by approximately ½ gallon.
-The extra volume created by this expansion needs somewhere to go or pressure will dramatically increase, such as when water is heated in a closed system.
-A good indication of thermal expansion is when the T&P valve releases about one cup of water for every 10 gallons of heater capacity with each heating cycle.
-Dutco Tennant LLC is a well-recognized name when it comes to suppliers for various kinds of industrial and engineering solutions in the Middle East and GCC region.
+Expansion of water happens when it is heated.
+Water when heated to its thermostat setting in a 40-gallon water heater will end up expanding by around ½ gallon.
+The extra amount of volume that is created by this expansion needs a place to go or it will increase dramatically like the water is heated in a closed system.
+When the Temperature & Pressure Relief Valves release around one cup of water for every 10 gallons of heater capacity at each heating cycle, then it is a good example of thermal expansion.
+When it comes to suppliers for a wide range of engineering and industrial solutions in the Middle East and GCC region, then Dutco Tennant LLC is a well-recognized name.
 For the last four decades, we have been working with various private and public sector companies and have contributed to the infrastructural development of various cities.